Bluegent/MeRpgBot/docs/Functions.md

     * IF(GET_PROP($CASTER,STR) > GET_PROP($CASTER,DEX) , STR, DEX) - returns the higher value between the caster's STR and DEX attributes
     * IF(GET_PROP($CASTER,INT) > 10, HEAL($CASTER,100), HARM($CASTER,M,10)) - if the caster has more than 10 INT points, they get healed for 100, else they get harmed for 10 magical damage
-* CAST(caster,target,skill_key) - casts a skill, if it's found in the skill dictionary
+* CAST(caster,target,skill_key) - casts a skill, if it's found in the skill dictionary *CAST(Billy,Jimmy,heal) - Billy will cast heal on Jimmy
+* CHANCE(percentage) - rolls for an outcome with a percentage chance CHANCE(25) - will return true 25% of the time

 Keywords:
 * skill: